cyberchimps/iRibbon/readme.txt

 For the support forum please visit: http://cyberchimps.com/forum/

-If you are looking for more features / flexibility, check out iRibbon pro 2 ( http://cyberchimps.com/store/iribbon-pro/ )
+If you are looking for more features / flexibility, check out <a href="http://cyberchimps.com/store/iribbon-pro/">iRibbon pro 2</a>